podigee/device_detector/README.md

 # DeviceDetector

 This is a Ruby port of the Universal Device Detection library.
 You can find the original code here: [https://github.com/piwik/device-detector].

 The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.

+## Disclaimer

+This port does not aspire to be a one-to-one copy from the original code, but rather an adaptation for the Ruby language.

+Still, our goal is to use the original, unchanged yaml files, in order to mutually benefit from updates and pull request to both the original and the ported versions.

 ## Installation